Prescription Drug Abuse

 Taking prescription drugs in a way that hasn't been recommended by a doctor can be more dangerous than people think.
 In fact, it's drug abuse.
-And it's just as illegal as taking street drugs.
+And it's illegal, just like taking street drugs.

-But prescription drugs are only safe for the individuals who actually have prescriptions for them.
-That's because a doctor has examined these people and prescribed the right dose of medication for a specific medical condition.
-The doctor has also told them exactly how they should take the medicine, including things to avoid while taking the drug — such as drinking alcohol, smoking, or taking other medications.
-They also are aware of potentially dangerous side effects and can monitor patients closely for these.
+But prescription drugs are only safe for the people who have prescriptions for them.
+That's because a doctor has examined these people and prescribed the right dose of medicine for their medical condition.
+The doctor has also told them exactly how they should take the medicine, including things to avoid while taking the drug.
+They also are aware of side effects and can watch patients closely for these.